Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 2. Away From the Litter Box

 Cats don’t like to eat near the same spot they eliminate and vice versa.
-If your cat hasn’t been eating or drinking well and the food and water bowls are placed near the litter box where he does his business, move the bowls further away from the litter box.
+If your cat has not been eating or drinking well and the food and water bowls are placed near the litter box, move the bowls further away from the litter box.

 This option is challenging if you live in a small apartment or house and don’t have much room to work with.
 On the other hand, it could be the perfect solution if you’re living in a large apartment or home with plenty of available space.